 Drain the chickpeas from the water, reserving 1/3 cup of the cooking liquid.
 Place the chickpeas and reserved liquid in a medium bowl along with the remaining 2 tablespoons olive oil, the lemon juice, half the garlic paste, and 1/2 teaspoon of the sea salt.
 Using a fork, smash the chickpeas slightly, then toss together thoroughly.

 In a medium mixing bowl, combine the laban with the tahini and the remaining garlic paste and mint and whisk together until smooth and creamy and all the ingredients are incorporated.
 Pour this mixture into a small pot over medium-low heat and whisk continuously until warmed.
 Remove from heat and set aside.

 In a small sauté pan over medium-low heat, melt the butter and add the pine nuts.
 Cook, stirring continuously, until toasted, fragrant, and light golden brown.
 Immediately remove from heat.

 In a serving bowl or medium casserole dish, layer half the pita pieces on the bottom, then spoon half the chickpea mixture over it.
 Ladle the warm laban sauce over all.
 Add the remaining chickpea mixture over the sauce and sprinkle with the minced parsley, paprika, and toasted pine nuts.
 Finish by arranging the rest of the pita chips around the serving bowl or casserole dish.
 Enjoy warm.

 taboulie tip!
-It is key to continuously whisk the yogurt tahini sauce to achieve the correct creamy consistency, otherwise it is likely to curdle.
+It’s key to continuously whisk the yogurt tahini sauce to achieve the correct creamy consistency, otherwise it’s likely to curdle.

 Reprinted from “Julie Taboulie’s Lebanese Kitchen: Authentic Recipes for Fresh and Flavorful Mediterranean Home Cooking” by Julie Ann Sageer.
 Published by St. Martin’s Griffin.